Barbados Travel Advice

 Recent Security Risk Events

 There have been a few incidents with regards to visitors to Barbados being robbed when using unlicensed taxis.
-It is important for all visitor to only use the licensed taxis or official drivers booked via your hotel or agent.
+It is important for all visitors to only use the licensed taxis or official drivers booked via your hotel or agent.
 Official licensed Barbados taxis can be easily identified by the letter “Z” on their number plate.

 Intelligent Protection International Limited provides Executive Protection services in the Caribbean islands.
 If you are interested in these services, please visit: Bodyguards in the Caribbean.

-It is advised not travel at night to the following areas and only to do so during the day if part of a larger party: New Orleans, Deacons, Black Rock, Pine, Carrington Village, and Green Fields.
+It is advised not to travel at night to the following areas and only to do so during the day if part of a larger party: New Orleans, Deacons, Black Rock, Pine, Carrington Village, and Green Fields.
 Further advice is to not travel at all to the areas of Crab Hill, St. Lucy and The Ivy or St Michael.

 Do not to show outwardly signs of wealth such as expensive jewellery and watches.
-Gangs have been known to target visitors and while robbery is not a regular occurrence is most areas of the island, in some you are more vulnerable.
+Gangs have been known to target visitors and while robbery is not a regular occurrence in most areas of the island, in some you are more vulnerable.

 Each year a number of foreign nationals get arrested in Barbados for drug smuggling.
 Barbados is on the international drug trafficking route and is a major transit area for cocaine trafficking to the United States and Western Europe.